v-pbartley/openhack-mc4h/docs/Challenge-4.md

 nav_order: 4
 ---

-# Microsoft Cloud for Healthcare OpenHack
-This OpenHack is designed to be self-service or it can be taught with an instructor.

 ## Search
 Searching for resources is fundamental to the mechanics of FHIR.
 Search operations traverse through an existing set of resources filtering by parameters supplied to the search operation.